JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 2. Security

 * [2FAS](https://play.google.com/store/apps/details?id=com.twofasapp) which can be synced with Google Drive and recovers automatically

+> You can also see Aegis, or Authy (but is not OSS)

 * [Bitwarden](https://play.google.com/store/apps/details?id=com.x8bit.bitwarden)

 3. Nextcloud / Immich: to sync your photos or to have a full cloud

 **TIP**

-If you are using microsoft authenticator, make sure to have cloud backup enabled for your company stuff.
+If you are using **microsoft authenticator**, make sure to have cloud backup enabled for your company stuff.

 When adding a new account on the phone, make sure to hit **restore from backup** (the last option below) instead of just sign in with MCSFT.